Updated April 14, 2020.

 What do I think?

-They’re one of the top real providers you can find but they’ve really priced themselves out of almost all of the non-corporate markets.
+They’ve really priced themselves out of almost all of the non-corporate markets.

 AudioEye’s initial year cost is probably worth it for remediation – maybe even a little bit more.